From Cory Miller, co-founder of iThemes…

 We’re also improving and adding features to our themes so you don’t have to touch the code either — like being able to upload a custom logo straight from WordPress.

-In addition to building an extensive WordPress video tutorial section, to help you with your questions, we’ve also got an active user-to-user support forum, with two moderators who peruse the boards each day to help answer your questions or point you in the right direction to find them.
+In addition to building an extensive WordPress tutorials section, to help you with your questions, we’ve also got an active user-to-user iThemes support forum, with a team of moderators who peruse the boards each day to help answer your questions or point you in the right direction to find them.

 We’re doing all this simply because … we want to build the best WordPress themes for small businesses.